 Ethics & Sustainability

 Are your products vegan-friendly?Being a vegan myself, offering vegan-friendly products is, obviously, very important to me.
 Guaranteeing that all your materials are vegan-friendly can be tricky sometimes, though, as animal-derived components can hide in places where you wouldn’t expect them.
 Veganism is a journey, and I am still learning more every day.
 So, here is an overview of my products and their levels of vegan-friendliness, to the best of my knowledge.
 Where the answer is not the resounding “YES” I’d like it to be yet, please rest assured that I am constantly working on finding alternatives to make all my products as Earth-conscious as possible.
-If you have any suggestions, I welcome considerate feedback any time – please get in touch.
+If you have any questions or suggestions, I welcome considerate feedback any time – please get in touch.

 Watercolour ArtInk: Yes.

 My printers are currently working on finding out whether their papers and inks are 100% vegan-friendly.
 They strongly believe that they are but don’t want to give a cast-iron guarantee unless they have the confirmation in black and white from their manufacturers.

 Thread: Yes (instead of silk, I use nylon cord).

 Metal: The metal itself, yes, as far as I know.
 However, animal-derived products may have been used during the mining, casting and plating processes.
 Also, with the lack of regulations in the industry (see further below), it is currently, frustratingly, impossible to guarantee how all the humans in the supply chain have been treated – which should also be an important consideration since we are animals, too.
 I am educating myself more on this every day and am working on improving this.